Our Team wrote a book: The Check Minus. To find out how it can be yours: Click HERE.

 His Time: The Turn of the 19th Century to the Death of Abraham Lincoln

 As a young man, Beach invented the rag-cutting machine and a gunpowder engine.
 His hands-on ingenuity would be critical to future investment success in the penny-paper industry.
 In 1838, he bought the New York Sun from his brother-in-law, Benjamin Henry Day, for whom he had been working as production manager.
 The Sun‘s chief competitor in the penny-paper field was the New York Herald, edited by James Gordon Bennett.
+A history of The Sun shows innovation in both content and production.

 The two rival papers used ingenious means to accelerate the acquisition and distribution of news—The Sun even kept carrier pigeons in a special house atop its building.
 Journalism costs escalated, especially during the Mexican War.
 In response, Beach’s entrepreneurial idea proved to be historic.
-In a meeting at The Sun, editors of a number of New York newspapers established the Associated Press to cooperate in securing the news.
+In a meeting at The Sun, editors of a few New York newspapers established the Associated Press to cooperate in securing the news.
 In addition to the role the penny-papers would play in the war, Beach had a minor role in the war itself.
 Some references declare him to be a spy.
 Beach is credited with the first European edition of an American paper, the weekly American Sun (1848), and with starting newspaper syndication.
 In 1848, he turned the New York Sun over to his sons, Moses Sperry Beach, and Alfred E. Beach.
+See sample Broadside 1847 here.

 News is for the present and the future.
 As we excavate the Moses Yale Beach story, we are discovering the collective role of newspapers, diaries and letters in the preservation of history and story of American daily life.